Tips for Entrepreneurs: How to Craft a Strategic Vision

 Now did that stop her from continuing to meet with us?
 No, because anyone who has started a business knows that you need continuous support.
 So in her role now it's about continuing to expand her vision because she reached the initial goal.
 So now she's trying to expand her reach and her clients.
 Then her vision's shifted a little bit as she brought on employees.
 So who she is as a business owner also became a part of her overall company vision.

-Jeannine K. Brown is the Chief Vision Performance Coach at Vision Performance Leadership.
-She is a trained leadership coach and experienced speaker with expertise in strategic visions, performance development and leadership.
+Jeannine K. Brown is a trained leadership coach and experienced speaker with expertise in strategic visions, performance development and leadership.

 Complete the following Action Items to put the insights in this video into practice,